Slack canvas is a new way to power up your intelligent productivity platform

-Organizations are looking to innovate, scale, and unlock potential to meet economic demands while still driving productivity.
+Organisations are looking to innovate, scale and unlock potential to meet economic demands while still driving productivity.
 Although we have more tools and ways of exchanging ideas than ever before, it’s becoming increasingly difficult for teams to manage, find and share knowledge and team resources.

 For work to actually work, your tools have to help you connect business-critical knowledge with the people who need it.

-In April we rolled out Slack canvas, a surface where teams can create, organize and share essential information—all inside Slack, your intelligent productivity platform.
+In April, we rolled out Slack canvas, a surface where teams can create, organise and share essential information – all inside Slack, your intelligent productivity platform.

 Capture and curate knowledge for anything and everything

 If Slack is the place where work happens, canvas is where knowledge is created and shared across teams.
-Canvases enhance the real-time collaboration you have in channels by offering an evergreen place to organize and share information of any kind.
-It’s a new way of working, helping teams spend less time searching for information and more time moving work forward.
+Canvases enhance the real-time collaboration that you have in channels by offering an evergreen place to organise and share information of any kind.
+It’s a new way of working, helping teams to spend less time searching for information and more time moving work forwards.

 Canvases can contain anything you like, from text and files to apps and rich media.
-They can include link unfurls previewing your systems of record, like Salesforce Customer 360.
+They can include link unfurls previewing your systems of record, such as Salesforce Customer 360.
 No matter what your canvases contain, it’s all captured in a single view.
-And like channel content in Slack, canvases are searchable, enabling knowledge management across your organization.
+And like channel content in Slack, canvases are searchable, enabling knowledge management across your organisation.

 When paired with the updated Slack platform, you can even embed no-code workflows inside a canvas, increasing discoverability of these automations while providing more context around how they can be used.
-For example, you can embed a button to request a corporate phone or create an IT request, right within the canvas containing your corporate policy.
+For example, you can embed a button to request a company phone or create an IT request directly within the canvas containing your company policy.

 ✅ Track action items